james-tay/mygpio/README.md

 - if wifi is disconnected, scan for APs and try to reconnect
 - if MQTT is disconnected, try to connect
-- if we're up for exactly 1 minute, check if the file ``/autoexec.cfg`` exists, and start background threads listed in this file.
+- if we're up for exactly 1 minute, check if the file `/autoexec.cfg` exists, and start background threads listed in this file.
+- if `/wifi.rssi` exists, and our wifi RSSI is lower than the value in this file, re-scan wifi and search for other base stations (same SSID) with a stronger RSSI.
+Eg, "-72" (dBm).

 A bad configuration or misbehaving thread may lead to a crash.
 To reduce the effects of crash looping, we delay all thread creation for 1 minute so that